 Learn About Supplements for the Relief of Menopause Symptoms

-The final menstrual period a woman has marks the beginning of menopause and is usually confirmed after there hasn’t been a period for 12 consecutive months (with no other obvious health concerns).
 Genetics, family history, ethnicity, and lifestyle factors such as physical activity, smoking status, and weight can affect the age of menopause.
 While the average is age 51, women typically experience natural menopause between ages 40 and 58.
 The biggest predictor of menopause onset is the age our mother entered menopause.
 (Interestingly, a cross-sectional survey of 22,484 women conducted in the U.S. found geographic age variations.
 Southern women reported menopause 10.8 months earlier than Northeastern women, 8.4 months earlier than Midwestern women, and 6 months earlier than Western women.)

 Physical changes leading up to the final menstrual period typically begin 4 to 8 years earlier.
 This transition phase is perimenopause.
-Perimenopause begins with irregular menstrual cycles and last one year after the last menstrual period.
+Perimenopause begins with irregular menstrual cycles and lasts one year after the last menstrual period.
 Menopause happens because a woman’s ovaries stop producing the hormones estrogen and progesterone.
 Irregular menstrual periods may be the only change some women experience during perimenopause.
 However, more than 60 percent of North American women experience other menopause symptoms as estrogen and other hormone levels decline.

-Women experience menopause symptoms differently.
 These are common perimenopause signs and symptoms:

 Hot Flashes

 Hot flashes in menopause are a vasomotor response to a lack of estrogen.
 A hot flash is the body’s way to cool itself.
-Some women simply feel suddenly warm, while others feel intense heat.
+Some women feel suddenly warm, while others feel intense heat.
 Hot flashes are typically felt and seen as redness of the upper face, neck, and torso created by the widening of the blood vessels, increased skin temperature, and increased blood flow.
 Of menopause symptoms, hot flashes are the most common.
 About 75 percent of women experience hot flashes during this time.
 Most women experience hot flashes for up to about two years, but some women have them much longer.

 Disrupted Sleep